Kayaking: History

-Kayaks were created thousands of years ago by the Inuit, formerly known as Eskimos, of the northern Arctic regions.
-They used driftwood and sometimes the skeleton of whale, to construct the frame of the kayak, and animal skin, particularly seal skin was used to create the body.
+Kayaks were created thousands of years ago by Inuit of the northern Arctic regions.
+They used driftwood and sometimes the skeleton of whales, to construct the frame of the kayak, and animal skin, particularly seal skin was used to create the body.
 The main purpose for creating the kayak, which literally translates to "hunter's boat" was for hunting and fishing.
 The kayak's stealth capabilities allowed for the hunter to sneak up behind animals on the shoreline and successfully catch their prey.

-In the 1740s, Russian explorers led by the Danish explorer Vitus Bering came in contact with the Aleutians, who had taken the basic kayak concept and developed multiple designs specifically for hunting, transportation, and environmental conditions.
+In the 1740s, Russian explorers led by the Danish-born Russian explorer Vitus Bering came in contact with the Aleutians, who had taken the basic kayak concept and developed multiple designs specifically for hunting, transportation, and environmental conditions.
 They soon recognized the Aleutians were very skillful at hunting sea otters by kayak.
 Because otters were a popular commodity in Europe and Asia, they would exploit and even kidnap Aleutians and keep them aboard their ships to work and hunt.